HDST is committed to providing a safe, nurturing and enjoyable environment for all children who participate in services provided by us.

 Strategies to support a child safe environment

-• Best practice is to include the child’s guardian/primary support person at all times both in the waiting room and therapy room
+• Therapists ensure the presence of the child’s guardian/primary support person at all times either in the waiting room or therapy room

 • Where the parent/guardian or primary support person is not present in the therapy room, visibility is maintained through internal windows